vi-u/17-DockerHub-vitjust-Caesar17/README.md

 #If you did not name commited file with first username/ than you need to do next:

 #Note: If your Docker registry username is different from the local username you used to create the image, you will have to tag your image with your registry username.
-For the example given in the last step, you would type:

-    docker tag sammy/ubuntu-nodejs docker-registry-username/ubuntu-nodejs
+    docker tag sammy/caesar17 docker-registry-username/caesar17

+#To make things easier just use the same name for your local image and your username with DockerHyb.

 #Then you may push your own image using: